NerdNu/mkgroups/README.md

                         permissions relating to the specified modules will be issued.
 CAUTION: There is no analogously minimal way to remove permissions.
 You need to remove all permissions and re-add them all from scratch.
+Caution is also advised when not working with the default context (e.g. world 'all').
   -b BPERMS_GROUPS, --bperms-groups BPERMS_GROUPS
                         The path of a bPermissions groups.yml file to read instead of module files.
 Overrides --input-modules.